How to Replace Media Files in WordPress?

 Replace Media in List View

-In the List View, once you hover over a media file, you’ll see an Edit or Replace link; click on it.
+In the List View, hover over a media file.
+An Edit or Replace link appears below the file name.

-Then you can add a new file or use an existing file from the Media Library to replace the media file.
+On the Edit Media page, click the Select File or Replace button.
+Add a new file from your computer, or choose an existing file from the Media Library to replace the current file.

 Note: Make sure the file type of the new media file is the same as the one you are replacing.